 The English Language Arts assessment addresses six major reporting categories as well as two text types.
-Students respond to standalone multiple-choice items assessing language.
+Students respond to standalone questions assessing language.
 Additionally, students read a number of passages from literature and informational genres and respond to questions about these passages that indicate both comprehension and reading skills and the students' analysis and interpretation of different types of texts.

-INFORMATION ABOUT THE MATHEMATICS ASSESSMENT (Grades 3 through 8)
+INFORMATION ABOUT THE MATHEMATICS ASSESSMENT (grades 3 through 8)